ZianLiu0010/vit-cnn-self-supervised-architecture/README.md

 ViT with MAE: A ViT model that incorporates masked autoencoding to learn more expressive features and improve classification performance.

 ## Results
-Here is a summary of the results obtained from each model:
+Here is a summary of the results obtained from each model on a brain tumor MRI dataset:

 Test Accuracy: